Herschel Science Centre Home - Herschel

 'Herschel Ten Years After Launch: Science And Celebration' mini-symposium

 Mini-symposium in ESAC on 13-14 May 2019!
 This event will take place in connection with the 10th anniversary of the launch of Herschel - it is meant to be both a celebration of Herschel and its science, as well as placing Herschel's science results in the spotlight of what we know today.
 The format will be a mini-workshop with invited and contributed presentations, with a social break around the time of the launch ten years earlier.
 No registration fee.
 Everyone invited.
-Registration and abstract submission open.
-Contributed talks are solicited, abstract submission deadline 2 April 2019.
-See the workshop webpage.
+Registration deadline is 26 April 2019, and abstract submission was closed on 2 April 2019, but is still open for posters only.
+A Preliminary Programme and abstracts booklets are available, see the workshop webpage.

 'Star Formation Across Space and Time' symposium